Kāpiti police pursuit: Fleeing driver crashed, then 'carjacked second vehicle'

-Witnesses say they've seen multiple police cars and road spikes laid off exits to the Kāpiti expressway.
-The northbound offramp is currently closed.

-A silver BMW car stopped in Poplar Ave has suffered extensive damage and was being driven on its rims.
+A silver BMW car stopped in Poplar Ave suffered extensive frontal damage after being driven on its rims.
 It appeared the car had been driven over road spikes near Paekakariki.

 Witnesses said they saw armed police officers and four police cars had pursued a driver fleeing along the expressway.